Atcsy/ToDoApp/README.md

-this is an esclusive ToDo Application in one file.
+This is an esclusive ToDo Application in one file.
 Very easy to use and light!

 # Technologies used: